manishjavadev/JPA-Core-Java-Project-Demo/README.md

 # JPA-Core-Java-Project-Demo With JPA Configuration
 # Create maven core java project
 # Add META-INF in Resources folder
-Actual path should be this main/resources/META-INF/persistance.xml
+# Actual path should be like this
+# main/resources/META-INF/persistance.xml